Dr. Xian luAssistant Professor of Physics and Astronomy

 - Lidar remote sensing technology.

 Mr. Haonan Wu graduated from University of Science and Technology of China and obtained his BS degree in Space Physics in 2017.
 He joined Clemson University in the Fall 2017.
-Haonan is working on atmospheric wave dynamics, numerical modeling and supercomputing.
-He is interested in using observations and modelings to explain the real-world atmospheric phenomena and understand the underlying physics.
-Haonan is currently responsible for porting the Specific Dynamics Whole Atmosphere Community Climate Model (SD-WACCM) to the Palmetto supercomputer cluster of Clemson University.
+Haonan is working on the magnetosphere-ionosphere-thermosphere coupling and localized energy deposition and effects on space weather.
+Haonan has been running TIE-GCM, WACCM, and AMIE on the Palmetto supercomputer at Clemson.
+He is interested in using observations and modeling to explain the real-world atmospheric phenomena and understand the underlying physics.

-Mr. Lester Carson is a junior student in Physics and Astronomy Department.
-Lester is working on characterizing planetary wave features in the Earth's atmosphere using the reanalysis data and atmospheric models.
+Mr. Addison Blackman is characterizing planetary wave features in the Earth's atmosphere using the reanalysis data and atmospheric models.
 Lester is applying the 2-Dimensional (2D) Fourier analysis to extract waves of interests and examine their seasonal and latitudinal distribution and variations.
-This study is useful for us to understand the atmospheric wave couplings and dynamical processes that lead to their unique behaviors.